Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 of the next step state, from a given starting state.
-For instance, in our case the first line of \\(\bm{P}\\) tells us with what probability a Toro pass will either succeed or be intercepted---and yet we already know that one of the two things has to happen, which is why the sum of the row's probabilities must be 1.
+For instance, in our case the first line of \\(\bm{P}\\) tells us with what probability a Toro pass will either succeed or be intercepted---and yet we already know that one of the two things has to happen, which is why the sum of the row's probabilities must be always 1.

 ## The Markovian hypothesis
-Now it comes the most important and distinctive feature that a Markov chain must possess to call itself such, namely, the fact of being a ___memoryless___ random process.
+Now it comes the most important and distinctive feature that any Markov chain must possess to call itself such, namely, the fact of being a ___memoryless___ random process.
 Many standard ways of describing this so-called _Markovian property_ can be found in the literature, all of them equivalent.
-Here are a few:
+Here are a
+few:
 - at each time step, the probabilities that govern the transition to the next state depend only on the current state of the system and not on previous ones;